THINGS TO KNOW ABOUT DAUFUSKIE ISLAND

 - Bloody Point Lighthouse: Erected in 1882, this lighthouse housed a rear-range and front-range light which helped boats navigate safely into the Savannah River.
 Due to erosion on the island, the tower was deconstructed and the keeper’s house was rolled back on logs to its current location.
 The keeper’s house has been converted to a museum and gift shop.
 Inside the shop you may do wine tastings of the Silver Dew Winery.
 On this property a “Lowcountry Heritage Walk” was created to showcase some historically-significant crops such as sea island cotton and indigo blue.

 Yoga: For a relaxation boost, join yoga instructors Laura Winholt or Renee Harding for a 60 minute class.
 Yoga classes are offered in the Melrose Fitness Center which showcases a gorgeous view of the ocean.
-Schedule is Sunday 9:30am and Thursday 4:30pm and each class is $13 for drop-ins.
+Hour long classes are offered Sunday and Wednesday mornings at 9:00 am.
+Schedule ahead of time (email at email@example.com) for $10, or feel free to drop in for $13.

 Horseback Riding: Contact Haig Point Equestrian Center for more information regarding horseback riding tours of Daufuskie Island!

-Golfing: The Bloody Point Resort offer 18-hole golf courses, full service practice facilities, and pro shops.
+Golfing: The Bloody Point Resort offer 18-hole golf courses, full service practice facilities, and a pro shop.

 Farm: Take a guided tour Daufuskie Island Community Farm or grab a self-guided pamphlet at the Welcome Center to explore on your own.
 This farm was created in 2010 on “a dream and a dollar” by Pat Beichler along with friends and partners.
 Interested in volunteering at the farm during your stay?
 Contact Pat at (678)897-0942 to find out more.